 IMPI: Statutory changes that took effect in 2012 increased the penalties IMPI could impose, and established a presumption of infringement in cases where enterprises refuse entry to IMPI inspectors (so-called "door closures").
-These changes bore fruit in 2013, when IMPI undertook 1,509 actions against enterprises infringing software licenses (1,059 ex officio actions and 450 ex parte raids and proceedings, also known as "full raids") - an increase from 2012 - and imposed higher fines, including immediate fines in door closure cases, and closed 8 businesses who opposed to inspection visits.
-Other rights holder groups also continued to report significant cooperation and coordination with IMPI on enforcement actions, resulting in more and higher fines.
+These changes have borne fruit, with IMPI undertaking actions against businesses, imposing fines, including immediate fines in door closure cases or against businesses who opposed inspection visits.
+Rights holder groups report significant cooperation and coordination with IMPI on enforcement actions (for example, against commercial establishments using unauthorized music), resulting in more and higher fines, and IIPA members were pleased with IMPI's (first) administrative takedown of an infringing website in 2014.
 Many of the copyright industries continue to recommend that investigations be conducted more rapidly (including faster issuance of decisions), and that evidence be preserved immediately upon discovery of a presumptive infringement (including evidence discovered by the authorities during inspections, even if that evidence is not listed on the inspection order).
 Several copyright industries reported that IMPI inspectors in 2013 did gather more detailed evidence than in prior years, and that this resulted in better outcomes for infringement cases (including higher fines).
 IMPI needs more resources to carry out its enforcement mission, including recording equipment, personnel and training.
 IMPI should also be encouraged to waive or lower rights holder's deposit fees in instances of "obvious" piracy.
-Last, it is recommended that IMPI empower its regional offices to conduct raids and seizures.
+It is also recommended that IMPI empower its regional offices to conduct raids and seizures.